clue/reactphp-block/README.md

 This is particularly useful if you've attached more async tasks to the same loop instance.
 If there are no other (async) tasks, this will behave similar to `sleep()`.

+> While this `Block\sleep` implementation suggests that during the elapsed time the loop
+> keeps running, which is completely true and makes the truth difference between this and the
+> `\sleep()`, this method is part of a blocking library, so your running code will be blocked
+> until the time has elapsed.
+>
+> If you want to create a Promise that will be resolved after some time (non-blocking sleep
+> implementation), then we encourage you to use [`Timer\resolve`](https://github.com/reactphp/promise-timer#resolve)

 ### await()

 The `await(PromiseInterface $promise, LoopInterface $loop, $timeout = null)`